Dan is a family man, having raised two children, and has long been interested in the cultural, political, and social roots of our society.

 Our family has, over the years, developed many traditions just for Christmas.
-Although the world and stores begin "celebrating" Christmas around Halloween we don't.
+Although the world and stores begin "celebrating" Christmas around Halloween, we don't.
 Everything waits until after Thanksgiving (although gift purchases may start as early as the day after Christmas for the next year).

-For several years it was a yearly event to find and cut a Christmas tree.
-Waiting for a snowy day, with the family bundled up and warm we searched through a nearby field that was thick (too thick) with small pine trees.
-We usually ended up with a "Charlie Brown" tree that wasn't perfect by any means, but was a wonderful start to the Christmas season.
+For several years, it was a yearly event to find and cut a Christmas tree.
+Waiting for a snowy day, with the family bundled up and warm, we searched through a nearby field that was thick (too thick) with small pine trees.
+We usually ended up with a "Charlie Brown" tree that wasn't perfect by any means but was a wonderful start to the Christmas season.
 Those days are gone, the field no longer available, and we now use a (shudder) fake tree, but it is still a big day when the tree comes out for decoration and our home begins to look like Christmas.

 Those ornaments are now 30 years old and more, but they still go up every year.
 Children always help decorate the tree and are encouraged to add their own handmade ornaments (some of those, too, are decades old).
 When finished, our tree is not the prettiest or neatest around, but it carries memories that are irreplaceable.
 It is not only a symbol of all that makes up Christmas but of the good times from years ago.
-Our tree is special to us, and something that always reminds us of what the True Meaning of Christmas really is - the love and sharing of Christmas.
+Our tree is special to us and something that always reminds us of what the true meaning of Christmas really is: the love and sharing of Christmas.